Canadian Student Participation in Space Conferences and Training Events

 - A funding request that falls under one of the following categories:

 - Category A: National or international space conferences, workshops and fora.
-The list of eligible events can be found in Appendix A. Applications submitted for conferences other than those listed in Appendix A will be rejected.
+The list of eligible events can be found in Appendix A. Applications submitted for events other than those listed in Appendix A will be rejected.

 - Category B: European Space Agency (ESA) Education activities.
 Eligible applicants applying under this category must be selected by ESA for the learning activity.
+Please see Appendix A for more details.

 - The funding request must be for an in-person participation.